DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 The `-v` gives us a more detailed output from Ansible, once the playbook is run.
 Ansible is rich with feedback data.
 Try running the same command but with `-vv` or even `-vvvv`.

-#### Error!

-Ansible will diligently report the errors that occure when you run your playbooks.
-Read carefully through the message.
-To solve this one we need to provide the `sudo password` to carry out the task.
-Open your `inventory file` and type in the password which is on your information-slip.

 ```bash
 vi playbook/inventory